webdriverio-community/wdio-electron-service/README.md

 };
 ```

-**Note:** this code example illustrates a config that runs within an ESM environment.
+**Note:** this code example illustrates a config that runs within an ESM environment and uses `electron-builder`.

 ### API Configuration